 None of these ideas lead to warm and fuzzy “This is home, I have to live here!” feelings.
 The feelings that motivate a perspective buyer to make a solid offer now versus later.

-In other words, putting a vacant home on the market is almost guaranteed to leave money on the table and this message is one that home stagers need to share with real estate agents, home sellers and builders/contractors alike.
+In other words, putting a vacant home on the market is almost guaranteed to leave money on the table.
+As home stagers, we need to educate real estate agents, home sellers and builders/contractors alike.

 I share how to do that in “Course 4 – Staging Diva Sales and Marketing Secrets to Boost Your Home Staging Business.”